-Some ground beef cuts are also high in fat content, but generally, chuck is fattier and therefore used for making hamburgers, sausages, meatballs, etc.
+Some extra lean ground beef cuts are also high in fat content, but generally, Chuck is fattier and therefore used for making hamburgers, sausages, meatballs, etc.

 Sometimes chuck meat is considered lean meat, but as ground meat, it has high-fat content therefore often confused.

 Either way, you will be delighted with your ground beef meatiness because it offers you incredible food dishes.
 You can also get organic grass-fed beef from ButcherBox for much leaner meat.